TrellixVulnTeam/basic-angular-form_FZRO/README.md

   *  got to the point where I can write info to the server and call it back from the server to display something
   *  still having some weird issue where it doesn't update instantly upon submit
   *  lunchtime! `git commit` at :clock12: 12:45PM
+*  Day 3 (:date: 01/01/2021)
+   *  This morning I first tried to fix the issue of the instant update on submit
+      *  I tried the first thing that came to mind, refresh the page on submit using `window.location.reload()` in the `onSubmit()` method
+      *  It works!
+Added bonus, it also empties out the fields after submit.
+   *  first `git commit` of the day at :clock9: 9:40AM

 ## To Do
 This to do list is for personal use, the full to do list is added at the start of the challenge and as we complete